makeplans/makeplans-custom-forms/readme.md

 * `national_id_no`.
 Validates national id number, intended to be used for the standard field national_id_no.
 Only supports Norwegian rules for id number.
 Country can be set using `validate-national_id_no-default-country_code`, value should be of ISO 3166-1 alpha-2 format.
 * `number`.
 Validate that the value is less than or equal to a max value.
 The value can be set using `validate-number-max`.

+In our legacy design template 'Amsterdam' the booking form is hidden for authenticated customers.
+When a customer does not have a required attribute in their profile this will result in a validation error.
+This error will notify the customer to contact the account owner to manually modify their profile.
+To avoid this you can disable validation for existing customers:

+`<input type="hidden" data-ignore-errors-for-existing-customer="true">`

 ### Additional options

 With the parameter `options` you can define object specific configurations.